-Policies Map A Development Plan Document which comprises a map of the local (previously planning authority's area, and shows: known as the - Existing and revised designations of areas of land; Proposals Map) - Sites for particular future land uses or developments; - Locations of proposed or actual area plans.
+Delicies Man A Povelenment Plan Posyment which comprises a man of the least Policies Map A Development Plan Document which comprises a map of the local (previously planning authority's area, and shows: - Existing and revised designations of areas of land; known as the - Sites for particular future land uses or developments; Proposals Map) - Locations of proposed or actual area plans.
 The Policies Map must be revised as each new Development Plan Document is adopted.
-The Regulations Town and Country Planning (Local Development) (England) Regulations 2004, and the Town and Country Planning (Transitional Arrangements) Regulations 2004.
+The Regulations Town and Country Planning (Local Development) (England) Regulations The Regulations 2004, and the Town and Country Planning (Transitional Arrangements) Regulations 2004.
 These have since been amended by the Town and Country Planning (Local Development) (England) Regulations 2008 and the Town and Country Planning (Local Development) (England) (Amendment) Regulations 2009.
 These were then replaced by the Town and Country Planning (Local Development) (England) Regulations 2012.
-Saved Policies Existing adopted development plans are saved for three years from the date or Plan of commencement of the Act.
-If a Local Authority wish to save policies beyond this period they will need to satisfy the criteria stated in PPS12 and agree this with GOL.
-Most of Ealing UDP policies are saved until they Oite Ongoitie become superseded by development plan document policies.
 Site Specific Allocations of sites for specific or mixed use developments.
 Ealing's Allocations document is entitled Development Sites .
-Statement of This sets out the methods and standards which the planning authority intend Community to achieve in relation to involving the community in the preparation, Involvement alteration and review of all LDDs and in development management decisions.
-The SCI was originally subject to independent examination, but (SCI) this is no longer the case and it is now approved by the local authority.
+Statement of This sets out the methods and standards which the planning authority intend Community to achieve in relation to involving the community in the preparation, Involvement alteration and review of all LDDs and in development management (SCI) decisions.
+The SCI was originally subject to independent examination, but (00) this is no longer the case and it is now approved by the local authority.
 Strategic A generic term used to describe environmental assessment as applied to Environmental policies, plans and programmes.
-The European 'SEA Directive' Assessment (2001/42/EC) requires a formal 'environmental assessment of certain plans and programmes, including those in the field of planning and land use'.
-It is (SEA) a tool for integrating environmental considerations into decision-making by ensuring that any significant environmental effects of the decision are taken into account.
-The Strategic Environmental Assessment must form an integral part of the adoption process for Development Plan Documents and must be taken into account from the initial stages of plan preparation.
+The European 'SEA Directive' Assessment (2001/42/EC) requires a formal 'environmental assessment of certain plans (SEA) and programmes, including those in the field of planning and land use'.
+It is (3 4) a tool for integrating environmental considerations into decision-making by ensuring that any significant environmental effects of the decision are taken into account.
+The Strategic Environmental Assessment must form an integral part of the adoption process for Development Plan Documents On the last test to the and must be taken into account from the initial stages of plan preparation.
 Supplementary A Local Development Document which provides supplementary Planning information in respect of policies in Development Plan Documents .
-Document Supplementary Planning Documents do not form part of the Development Document Plan and are not subject to Independent Examination.
-Sustainability Tool for appraising policies to ensure they reflect sustainable development Appraisal objectives (i.e. social, environmental, and economic factors) and required in [2] [2] [3] the Act to be undertaken for all Development Plan Documents .
+Document Supplementary Planning Documents do not form part of the Development Cuctoinchility Plan and are not subject to Independent Examination.
+Tool for appropriate policies to appure they reflect sustainable development.
+Sustainability Tool for appraising policies to ensure they reflect sustainable development Appraisal objectives (i.e. social, environmental, and economic factors) and required in the Act to be undertaken for all Development Plan Documents .
 Unitary A type of development plan introduced in 1986.
-It is due to be replaced by Development the Local Plan.
-Ealing's Unitary Development Plan was adopted in October Plan 2004.
-The Secretary of State agreed to save a range of UDP policies in 2007.
+Ealing's Unitary Development Plan was adopted in October 2004.
+The Secretary of State Development agreed to save a range of UDP policies in 2007.
+All saved policies were Plan superseded by the adoption of the Local Plan in December 2013.
+Tapa.
+Table by the despite of the Lebal Flair in Bookinson Lebal